 - It’s still an active business

-- It’s registered as a C corp
+- It’s registered as a C-corp

 How it works

 When you expand to view the stock certificate, a new “QSBS status” field will show you for how long you’ll need to hold onto your shares for you to benefit from the QSBS exclusion if you were to sell the stock.
-(By the way, we encourage you to confirm with your tax advisor before making any decisions.)

 If your company is not already using Carta for your 409A valuations, now is a great time to join.
 409A valuations are included in your Carta subscription cost, and the QSBS assessment is free for all 409A customers.
 (If you’re an employee, ask your company’s equity administrator if your company subscribes to Carta’s 409A valuation service so you can better understand if your stock is eligible for this tax benefit.)